samkhanjar/ClearBank/README.md

 4. Navigate to Test menu and click on 'Run All Tests'.

 # Future Development
-Develop mediators, error handling, logging and more test coverage.
+Develop error handling, logging and more test coverage.